 Your payback period is the time to achieve an ROI on your solar panels.
 It will vary based on the rate your utility charges per kilowatt of power, the average sunlight in your area, and their rated capacity.
 Hazelwood gets quite a bit of sunlight per day, so an average payback period could last up to 14.0 years per 5 kW of capacity.

-The maintenance you'll need to do will vary based on the type of solar panels you have.
-At a minimum, you should clean and inspect each panel once a quarter.
-Your solar contractor might offer comprehensive plans where they'll do the maintenance for you.
+The specific required maintenance steps will vary based on the type of solar panels you have.
+With any system, you should clean and inspect each panel once per season.
+Your solar installation company might offer comprehensive plans where they'll do the maintenance for you.